 One of the easiest ways to decrease unnecessary ad spend and improve ROAS is by adding negative keywords.
 Negative keywords are keywords or keyword phrases that you don’t want your ad to show up for.

 For instance, say you are running an ad campaign for the phrase “womens boots”.
-But there are certain types of boots that you don’t offer.
+But there are certain types of boots that your ecommerce company doesn’t offer.
 You may want to include those boot names in the negative keyword list.

 In this example, you might add “hiking,” “cheap,” or “fur-lined” to the negative keyword list.
 This would prevent your ad from showing up for search engine users that are using these keywords or phrases in their search query.